-Grants, loans, and cash assistance in Jefferson County Alabama can help low income families pay their bills.
-Find programs that help with rent, provide free medical or dental care as well as food, and resources that pay utility or electric bills.
-Churches, charities and government aid from Family Assistance in Birmingham assist the low income, unemployed, and single moms among others.
+Grants, loans, and cash assistance in Jefferson County Alabama will help low income families pay their bills.
+Find programs that help with rent, provide free medical or dental care as or food, and resources that pay utility or electric bills.
+Churches, charities and government grant money help the low income, unemployed, and single moms among others.
 Get financial help near you in Birmingham and Jefferson County AL.

-The agencies give emergency financial help for bills.
+The agencies also giveaway free stuff to low-income people.
 There are also free personal as well as financial hardship grants.
 Non-profit or government organizations also arrange self-sufficiency for struggling families as well as the vulnerable.
-Or they give free support, ranging from school supplies to furniture, hotel vouchers, homeless shelters as well as other financial assistance in Jefferson County Alabama
+Or they give free support, ranging from school supplies to furniture, hotel vouchers, free cars to the low-income, as well as other financial assistance in Jefferson County Alabama

-Locate how to get financial assistance paying bills from community action
+Get financial assistance for paying bills or grant money from community action

 The Jefferson County Committee for Economic Opportunity is an organization that provides Birmingham and Jefferson County families and individuals with grants and help paying their bills.
 Some of the programs they offer are listed below, and they include: